Five Of The Most Unusual Christmas Trees In America

 Lobster Trap Christmas Tree – Gloucester, Massachusetts

 Known as America’s oldest fishing seaport, Gloucester boasts a Christmas tree with a nautical twist.
-Gloucester’s spectacular tree is made from 300 lobster traps and colorful hand painted buoys.
-On Main Street next to the police station, the lobster trap tree does not have a walk-through section this year due to the coronavirus.
+Gloucester’s spectacular tree is made from 300 lobster traps and colorful hand-painted buoys.
+On Main Street next to the police station, the lobster trap tree has no walk-through section this year due to the coronavirus.
 However, Gloucester continues to host live events like the third annual Deck the Docks festival through January 1.
-Residents and visitors can also enjoy the first annual Winter Lights Celebration through January 1.
+Residents and visitors can enjoy the first annual Winter Lights Celebration through January 1.

 Related: America’s Best Places For A White Christmas